spoznan/branching_polytopes_branch_and_bound/Readme.md

-# Scripts and Data accompanying the article 'Improving RNA branching predictions: advances and limitations' by Svetlana Poznanovic ́, Carson Wood, Michael Cloer, and Christine E. Heitsch
+# Scripts and Data for branch-and-bound on branching polytopes

 ## Description

-This repository contains the scripts created for the RNA Brancing parameters project as well as the resulting data.
-`bb_main.sage` is the main script.
-The input for various sequences are in the `~/Data` folder.
-Output will be placed in the
-For more details, please see the associated paper (link will be made available).
+This repository contains the code and data used for the article 'Improving RNA branching predictions: advances and limitations' by Svetlana Poznanovic ́, Carson Wood, Michael Cloer, and Christine E. Heitsch (link will be made available).

 ## Dependencies

 These scripts are written for SageMath in accompaniement with Python 3.
-They are known to work with Sagemath 9.2 and Python 3.7, although they likely are functional with earlier versions.
+They are known to work with SageMath 9.2 and Python 3.7, although they likely are functional with earlier versions too.

 ## Usage